March 3, 2018

 A recent Stanford study shows 82 percent of middle school students struggle to distinguish news stories from advertisements.
 It is imperative that our state’s education standards reflect the need for increased media literacy, so that young adults have the ability to analyze and interpret information consumed from countless media outlets.

-For the reasons stated, American Academy of Pediatrics, California is pleased to support SB 830 and thanks you for authoring this important measure.
-We thank you for your leadership on behalf of the health and well-being of children, youth, and families in California.
+For the reasons stated, pediatricians across the state urge you to vote AYE on SB 830 (Dodd).
+Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Mona Patel, M.D., Fellow of the American Academy of Pediatrics